-The Company's current exposure to securitizations includes primarily loans to SPEs (not sponsored by the Company) that are designed to meet client needs for long-term financing of assets or working capital.
+The Company's current exposure to securitizations primarily includes loans to SPEs (not sponsored by the Company) that are designed to meet client needs for long-term financing of assets or working capital.
 These securitization arrangements assist the Company's clients in funding their financial assets.
-Exposure amounts at June 30, 2021 are provided below in Tables 8-1 and 8-2.
+The Company also has securitization exposures in the form of non-agency mortgage-backed securities within its available for sale portfolio.
+Exposure amounts at December 31, 2021 are provided below in Tables 8-1 and 8-2.